Jianpingc7226/sep11-freedom-project/entries/entry01.md

 ##### 11/27/2020

-     I am planting to use Firebase to build a Academic Forum. and here is the [link](https://firebase.google.com/?gclid=Cj0KCQiAzZL-BRDnARIsAPCJs71X9_9yEi1ol77Ek2yZ19QhkMbzAUNiwvh9_TeCt6DkbkCnavHgLckaAv6cEALw_wcB) to the tool that I will use
+     I am planting to use Firebase to build a Academic Forum.

+ and here is the [link](https://firebase.google.com/?gclid=Cj0KCQiAzZL-BRDnARIsAPCJs71X9_9yEi1ol77Ek2yZ19QhkMbzAUNiwvh9_TeCt6DkbkCnavHgLckaAv6cEALw_wcB) to the tool that I will use, I wil use firebase as a database and base on that use my knowledge of javascrip to build a Academic Forum, which alow student, teacher, and even people from out side the school to share their knowledge and answers eachother's question, the [NoSQL cloud database](https://firebase.google.com/docs/database) of firebase will be a important part of my project.